 Dealing with bullying can hurt a child's confidence.
 To help rebuild it, encourage your kids to spend time with friends who have a positive influence.
 Participation in clubs, sports, or other enjoyable activities builds strength and friendships.

-Provide a listening ear about tough situations, but encourage your kids to also tell you about the good parts of their day, and listen attentively.
+Provide a listening ear about tough situations, but encourage your kids to also tell you about the good parts of their day, and listen attentively so that open communication becomes a habit for everyone.
 Make sure they know you believe in them and that you'll do what you can to address any bullying.